 - Tip: Keep an open line of communication with your mortgage specialist

-If you plan to go through a major life change before your loan closing, consult your mortgage specialist first.
+Consult your mortgage specialist first if you plan to go through a major life change before your loan closing.
 Have an open line of communication to learn about whether a specific action can negatively affect your loan approval.

 Avoid having any random, undocumented deposits into your bank account during the mortgage process.
 You must document all deposits properly to prove they are not borrowed funds.
 You may also be required to verify where the funds came from and show proof of transfer.
 The mortgage underwriter will most likely request a letter of explanation for any cash deposits into your account.